• Skip to primary navigation

 By using gentle skin care products and implementing a good skin care routine for acne prone skin in combination with your prescribed antibiotics, should help clear your skin in a few weeks’ time.

-Follow-up with your Healthcare Provider
+Follow-up with your healthcare provider

 To ensure your treatment is working and continues to do so in the future, it is extremely important that you schedule periodic appointments with your healthcare provider.

-Follow your Maintenance Plan
+Follow your maintenance plan

 Once your skin clears, it is extremely important that you continue with the maintenance plan your healthcare provider has prescribed you to avoid new breakouts.
 Most people can keep their skin clear by using a combination of topical solutions such as gels and creams.
 Using the maintenance acne treatment will help you keep your skin clear and decrease the need for stronger medications such as antibiotics.

-FAQ About Doxycycline for Acne
+FAQ About doxycycline for acne

 Acne-Prone Skin Care